The following professionals lent their expertise to this article:

 3. Connect with favorites

-Becoming a nurse practitioner (NP) leads to myriad job opportunities and higher earning potential.
+Becoming a nurse practitioner (NP) can lead to increased job opportunities and higher earning potential.
 Plus, NPs are in high demand everywhere, including California, where projections show a shortage of over 8,000 primary care clinicians by 2030.

 NP programs are generally for RNs who want to advance their careers or find higher paying positions.
-If you currently hold your nursing license, becoming an NP requires you to go through a Master of Science in Nursing (MSN), post-master’s certificate program, or Doctor of Nursing Practice (DNP) program.
+If you currently hold your nursing license, becoming an NP requires a Master of Science in Nursing (MSN), post-master’s certificate program, or Doctor of Nursing Practice (DNP) program.
+Check out the following three programs to see which level (or school) might be the right choice.

 Master of Science in Nursing (MSN)